lightvector/KataGo/docs/GTP_Extensions.md

-     whiteLead (1 float) - predicted number of points that white is ahead by (this is the preferred score value for user display). whiteScoreSelfplay (1 float) - predicted mean score that would result from low-playout noisy selfplay (may be biased, Kata isn't fully score-maximizing). whiteScoreSelfplaySq (1 float) - predicted mean square of score that would result via low-playout noisy selfplay shorttermWinlossError (1 float) - predicted square root of the mean squared difference between (whiteWin-whiteLoss) and the MCTS (whiteWin-whiteLoss) in low-playout noisy selfplay after a few turns. shorttermScoreError (1 float) - predicted square root of the mean difference between whiteScoreSelfplay and the MCTS score in low-playout noisy selfplay after a few turns. policy (boardXSize * boardYSize floats, including possibly NAN for illegal moves) - policy distribution for next move policyPass (1 floats) - policy probability for the pass move whiteOwnership (boardXSize * boardYSize floats) - predicted ownership by white (from -1 to 1).
+     whiteLead (1 float) - predicted number of points that white is ahead by (this is the preferred score value for user display). whiteScoreSelfplay (1 float) - predicted mean score that would result from low-playout noisy selfplay (may be biased, Kata isn't fully score-maximizing). whiteScoreSelfplaySq (1 float) - predicted mean square of score that would result via low-playout noisy selfplay shorttermWinlossError (1 float) - predicted square root of the mean squared difference between (whiteWin-whiteLoss) and the MCTS (whiteWin-whiteLoss) in low-playout noisy selfplay after a few turns.
+Generally unavailable for nets prior to December 2020, in which case this value will always equal -1. shorttermScoreError (1 float) - predicted square root of the mean difference between whiteScoreSelfplay and the MCTS score in low-playout noisy selfplay after a few turns.
+Generally unavailable for nets prior to December 2020, in which case this value will always equal -1. policy (boardXSize * boardYSize floats, including possibly NAN for illegal moves) - policy distribution for next move policyPass (1 floats) - policy probability for the pass move whiteOwnership (boardXSize * boardYSize floats) - predicted ownership by white (from -1 to 1).